jshin313/site/content/posts/college/low-level.md

 * If programs have shared resources (e.g. fonts, graphics, icons, libraries), redundancy can be mitigated by just mapping the virtual memory spaces of both programs to the same physical memory space.

 ### How Virtual Memory Works
-Notes based on the lectures series by Professor Black-Schaffer: https://youtu.be/ZjKS1IbiGDA
-I believe slides are based on Computer Systems by Bryant

 * **Virtual Memory**: What the program sees